oracle-devrel/terraform-oci-arch-policies/README.md

 Each Module has the following folder structure:

 - root: This folder contains the core module.
 The Terraform files are structured with a naming convention *policies-<servicename>*.
 With policies that can apply to everything going into *policies-common*.
-- /examples: This folder contains examples of how to use the module
+- /examples: This folder contains examples of how to use the module.

+This module can be extended with new policy requirements.
+BUT policies should not be granted for tenancy level permissions UNLESS that is the only option OCI supports as doing so can remove good quality security / separation of concerns.

+In many cases the policies the policies setup are adapted from the outlines the documentation for the service.

 To deploy the policies using this Module with minimal effort use this: